pumpkin-py/pumpkin-py/docs/installation/03-config.rst

 SSH connections
 ---------------

-Connecting to remove server by using keys gets annoying really fast.
+Connecting to remote server by using username and password gets annoying really fast.
 That's why there are SSH keys.
 You only have to create the key and then tell the SSH to use it when connecting to your server.

 .. code-block:: bash